 PHI may be disclosed by Covered Components without the individual’s authorization to the extent authorized by and to the extent necessary to comply with laws relating to workers' compensation or other similar programs established by law.

 Lawsuits and Disputes

-At the direction of the Office of General Counsel, PHI may be disclosed by covered components in connection with a lawsuit or dispute in response to a court or administrative order.
-Covered components may also disclose medical information in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute if such subpoena provides “satisfactory assurances”, usually in the form of a Notice of Intent, that ensures the individual whose PHI is sought has been notified of the subpoena and has had appropriate time to quash the subpoena and/or in response to a HIPAA compliant authorization.
-A Covered Component may use and disclose PHI without the individual’s authorization in defending or asserting a lawsuit involving an individual's treatment by a Covered Component.
+At the direction of the Office of General Counsel, PHI may be disclosed by Covered Components in connection with a lawsuit or dispute in response to a court or administrative order.
+Covered Components may also disclose medical information in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute if such subpoena provides “satisfactory assurances”, usually in the form of a Notice of Intent, that ensures the individual whose PHI is sought has been notified of the subpoena and has had appropriate time to quash the subpoena and/or in response to a HIPAA compliant authorization.
+A Covered Component may use and disclose PHI without the individual’s authorization in defending or asserting a lawsuit involving an individual's treatment by that Covered Component.
+Questions or concerns regarding disclosures pursuant to this section should be directed to the University’s Office of General Counsel.

 PHI may be disclosed by Covered Components without the individual’s authorization if asked to do so by a law enforcement official:

 National Security and Intelligence Activities

-PHI may be disclosed by covered components to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.
+PHI may be disclosed by Covered Components to authorized federal officials without the individual consent for intelligence, counterintelligence, and other national security activities authorized by law.

 Protective Services of the President of the United States and Others

-PHI may be disclosed by covered components to authorized federal officials without the individual’s consent so they may provide protection to the President of the United States, other authorized persons or foreign heads of state or conduct special investigations.
+PHI may be disclosed by Covered Components to authorized federal officials without the individual’s consent so they may provide protection to the President of the United States, other authorized persons or foreign heads of state or conduct special investigations.

 PHI may be disclosed by Covered Components without the individual’s consent about inmates of a correctional institution or under the custody of a law enforcement official to the correctional institution or law enforcement official.
-This information may be disclosed if it is necessary for the institution to provide the inmate with health care; to protect the inmate's health and safety or the health and safety of others, or; for the safety and security of the correctional institutions.
+This information may be disclosed if it is necessary for the institution to provide the inmate with health care; to protect the inmate's health and safety or the health and safety of others; or for the safety and security of the correctional institutions.

 Coroners, Medical Examiners and Funeral Directors

-PHI may be disclosed by covered components to a coroner or medical examiner.
+PHI may be disclosed by Covered Components to a coroner or medical examiner.
 This may be necessary to identify a deceased person or to determine the cause of death.
 In addition, Covered Components may disclose PHI to funeral directors as necessary to carry out their duties with respect to the deceased.

 Accounting for Disclosures

-Individuals have the following rights regarding PHI that covered components maintain about the individual:
+Individuals have the following rights regarding PHI that Covered Components maintain about them:

 Right to Inspect and Copy

 Individuals have the right to inspect and copy PHI that may be used to make decisions about their own care.
 This includes medical and billing records, but does not include psychotherapy notes.
-To inspect and copy PHI, individuals must submit their request in writing to the unit creating or using that information.
-If individuals request a copy of the information, the Covered Component may charge a fee for the costs of copying, mailing or other supplies associated with the request.
+To inspect and copy PHI, individuals must submit their request in writing to the Covered Component creating or using that PHI.
+If individuals request a copy of the PHI, the Covered Component may charge a fee for the costs of copying, mailing or other supplies associated with the request.
 The Covered Component may deny a request to inspect and copy in certain very limited circumstances.
 If an individual is denied access to PHI, they may request that the denial be reviewed.
-Another licensed health care professional chosen by Penn State University will review the request and the denial.
+Another licensed health care professional chosen by the University will review the request and the denial.
 The person conducting the review will not be the person who denied the original request.

 Right to Amend

-If an individual feels that PHI the Covered Component has about them is incorrect or incomplete, they may ask to amend the information.
+If an individual maintains that PHI the Covered Component has about them is incorrect or incomplete, they may ask the Covered Component to amend the information.
 The individual has the right to request an amendment for as long as the information is kept by or for the Covered Component.

-Covered components may deny the request for an amendment if it is not in writing or does not include a reason to support the request.
-In addition, covered components may deny the request if the individual asks to amend information that:
+A Covered Component may deny the request for an amendment if it is not in writing or does not include a reason to support the request.
+In addition, Covered Components may deny the request if the individual asks to amend information that:

 Right to an Accounting of Disclosures

-To request an accounting of disclosures, the individual must submit a request in writing to the Covered Component responsible for that information.
-The request must state a time period, which may not be longer than six (6) years and may not include dates before April 14, 2003.
+To request an accounting of disclosures, the individual must submit a request in writing to the Covered Component responsible for that PHI.
+The request must state a time period, which may not be longer than six (6) years from the date of the request.
 The request should indicate in what form the individual wants the list (e.g., on paper, electronically).
-Units may charge individuals for the cost of providing the list.
-Units must notify individuals of the cost involved and individuals may choose to withdraw or modify their request at that time before any costs are incurred.
+Covered Components may charge individuals for the cost of providing the list.
+Covered Components must notify individuals of the cost involved and individuals may choose to withdraw or modify their request at that time before any costs are incurred.

 Right to Request Restrictions

-Individuals have the right to request a restriction or limitation on the PHI used by covered components or disclosed about the individual for treatment, payment or health care operations.
-Covered components are not required to agree to the individual's request.
+Individuals have the right to request a restriction or limitation on the PHI used by Covered Components or disclosed about the individual for treatment, payment or health care operations.
+Covered Components are not required to agree to the individual's request.
 However, Covered Components may not disclose an individual’s PHI to their health insurer if the individual pays out of pocket, in full, for their care and specifically requests this restriction.

-Restrictions must be requested in writing to the University unit responsible for the use and disclosure of that information.
-In the request, the individual must tell the unit (1) what information they want to limit; (2) whether they want to limit use, disclosure or both; and (3) to whom they want the limits to apply, for example, disclosure to a spouse or parent.
+Restrictions must be requested in writing to the Covered Components responsible for the use and disclosure of that PHI.
+In the request, the individual must tell the Covered Component (1) what information they want to limit; (2) whether they want to limit use, disclosure or both; and (3) to whom they want the limits to apply, for example, disclosure to a spouse, parent or health insurer.

 Right to Request Confidential Communications

 Individuals have the right to request that University personnel communicate with them about health care matters in a certain way or at a certain location.
 For example, the individual can request that they only be contacted at work.
-To request confidential communications, individuals must make their request in writing to the unit responsible for this communication.
-Penn State personnel may not ask the individual the reason for the request.
-The responsible University unit will accommodate all reasonable requests so long as that request does not violate the other protections specified in this policy or other state or federal law.
+To request confidential communications, individuals must make their request in writing to the Covered Component responsible for this communication.
+University personnel may not ask the individual the reason for the request.
+The responsible Covered Component shall accommodate all reasonable requests so long as that request does not violate the other protections specified in this policy or other state or federal law.
 Any request must specify how or where the individual wishes to be contacted.

 Right to a Paper Copy of the Notice of Privacy Practices

-The individual has the right to a paper copy of the Notice of Privacy Practices.
-Individuals may ask covered components to give them a copy of this notice at any time.
-Even if an individual has agreed to receive the notice electronically, they are still entitled to a paper copy of the notice.
+The individual has the right to a paper copy of the Notice.
+Individuals may ask Covered Components to give them a copy of the Notice at any time.
+Even if an individual has agreed to receive the Notice electronically, they are still entitled to a paper copy of the Notice.

-The University shall designate a Chief Privacy Officer responsible for implementing and monitoring University compliance with HIPAA.
+The University shall designate a HIPAA Privacy Officer responsible for coordinating compliance with specific standards of the HIPAA Privacy Rule regulations.

 Health Care Component HIPAA Compliance

-Each Covered Component shall assign a staff member of the responsibility for HIPAA compliance and regulatory implementation to include both the Privacy and Security Rules.
+Each Covered Component must assign a staff member, within their area, the responsibility of HIPAA compliance and regulatory implementation to include both the Privacy and Security Rules.